nathanvid/infinitemage-website/content/chapters/chapter_0212.md

 Without a sacred light body, there's no space to inscribe information—how could he create a magic circle?

 "Of course, it won't be easy.
-For Shirone to use an angel's magic circle, you must overcome at least three difficulties."
+For you to use an angel's magic circle, you must overcome at least three difficulties."

 Ikael said while holding up three fingers.